uminskib/Toronto_traffic_collisions_and_weather_Azure_Data_Engineering/README.md

-# End to End Azure Data Engineering process with Power BI analysis for traffic collisions and weather data from Toronto
+# End to End Data Engineering process in Microsoft Azure with Power BI analysis for traffic collisions and weather data from Toronto